Knoll family fonds

 In the late 1990s, Bert and Molly moved to Ottawa to live closer to family.
 Bert spoke at schools, clubs and cultural organizations about his life experience in Vienna, his escape to England on a Kindertransport train and his life as an enemy alien in Canada.
 He was a committed philanthropist who donated to many charitable organizations.
 Bert Knoll died March 6, 2015, in Ottawa.
 Molly Knoll died June 27, 2007, in Ottawa.
 They are buried in the Mt.
 Pleasant Cemetery (Young Israel of Chomedey section) in Montée St-François, QC.
 Bert and Molly had two children, Joel and Jeff.

-Scope & ContentFonds consist of personal records, passports, Canadian certificates of citizenship, Bert Knoll’s notes, speeches and drafts of his life writing and photographs taken in Austria, Germany, Israel and Canada.
-Most of the documents pertain to the Knoll family’s life in Austria until German Anschluss and Bert’s experience as an enemy alien in camps in England and Canada.
+Scope & ContentFonds consists of personal records, passports, Canadian certificates of citizenship, Bert Knoll’s notes, speeches and drafts of his life writing and photographs taken in Austria, Germany, Israel and Canada.
+Most of the documents pertain to the Knoll family’s life in Austria until the Anschluss and Bert’s experience as an "enemy alien" in camps in England and Canada.

 Fonds has been arranged into the following three series: Knoll, Klein family photographs series (1922–), Bert and Molly Knoll documents series (1929–2008) and Josef and Regina Knoll documents series (1917–1939).

-Archival HistoryAfter the deaths of Molly and Bert, records were maintained by Joel Knoll, until their donation to the VHEC in 2015, with the exception of Bert’s German passport, which Bert donated in 2009.
+Archival HistoryAfter the deaths of Molly and Bert, records were maintained by Joel Knoll until their donation to the VHEC, with the exception of Bert’s German passport, which Bert donated in 2009.

 AccrualsFirst accrual by Bert Knoll in 2009.
 Second and third accruals donated by Joel Knoll to the VHEC on two occasions in 2015.
+Fourth accrual donated by Joel Knoll in 2019, 2021.
 No further accruals are expected.
-Accruals were processed together.
+Accruals one through three were processed together.

 LanguageCzech, Dutch, English, Hebrew, Hungarian, Italian, French, German, Polish, Russian